 The Audit Committee consists of the Company's four independent directors, Messrs.
 Foley, Girsky, Shapiro and Schwartz.
-Each of these directors is independent in accordance with the independence standards for audit committee membership set forth in Section 10A(m)(3) of the Exchange Act and as defined in Rule 4350(d)(2)(A) of the listing standards of The NASDAQ Stock Market, upon which the Company's Common Stock is listed and trades.
+Each of these directors is independent in accordance with the independence standards for audit committee membership set forth in Section 10A(m)(3) of the Exchange Act and the listing standards of The NASDAQ Stock Market, upon which the Company's Common Stock is listed and trades.
 The Board has determined that each member of the Audit Committee is able to read and understand fundamental financial statements.
 In addition, the Board has determined that both Mr. Shapiro, chairman of the Audit Committee, and Mr. Girsky satisfy the SEC's criteria as "audit committee financial experts."